JuliaImages/Images.jl/doc/core.md

 Assignment, `sub`, and `slice` work similarly.
 In other words, for indexing an `Image` works just as if you were using plain arrays.

+If you load your image data using Image's `imread`, note that the storage order is not changed from the on-disk representation.
+Therefore, a 2D RGB image will most likely be stored in color-horizontal-vertical order, meaning that a pixel at `(x,y)` is accessed as `img[:,x,y]`.
+Note that this is quite different from Matlab's default representation.

 If you are indexing over an extended region and want to get back an `Image`, rather than a value or an `Array`, then you will want to use `getindexim`, `subim`, and `sliceim`.
 For the first two, the